sdadh01/deploy_listener/README.md

 eg. if the prefix is /deploy then curl http://hostname/deploy/xxxxyyyy will populate the given release file with xxxxyyyy

-It can also be setup as a Github webhook in addition to the above to trigger a deploy based on a commit to a given branch.
+It can also be setup as a Github or Gitlab webhook in addition to the above to trigger a deploy based on a commit to a given branch.

 deploy_listener is available as Open Source with no underlying support.
 Please fork and